zhuangh/CarND-LaneLines-P1/README.md

 From HSL image
 ![alt text][imageyc_hsl]

 The HSL image can detect left lanes well.
-Another challenging image,
+Another image from the challenge.mp4,

 Original image
 ![alt text][image12]
 Edge detection RGB image

 ![alt text][image11]

 From HSL image
 ![alt text][image10]

 #### 4. In order to draw a single line on the left and right lanes, I calculate the slope of each line segments.
 Based on the slope, we separate them into the category of left or right lane.

+For more robust detection, I remove the outliers, weight the lines based on the length.

+"SolidWhiteCurve"
 ![alt text][image2]

+"solidWhiteRight"
 ![alt text][image3]

+"SolidYellowCurve2"
 ![alt text][image4]

+ "SolidYellowCurve"
 ![alt text][image5]

+"solidYellowLeft"
 ![alt text][image6]

+"whiteCarLaneSwitch"
 ![alt text][image7]

 #### 5. Video is a sequence of images.
 The pipeline memorizes the images in each time step and caches the lines with a fixed size of deque data structure.
 I use it to weight the lanes to provide a more stable lanes.
 The assumption is the changes of images are continuous.